pbouda/buildroot-qt-dev/README.md

     $ ./build.sh raspi

+There are two experimental configurations that use systemd instead of busybox as init system.
+Those are called `raspi2-systemd` and `raspi-systemd`.
+The simpler and default busybox init system should work fine for most use cases.

 After the build is done you can directly jump to the [section to install the root filesystem on your SD card](#install-root-filesystem-on-sd-card-for-raspberry).